itaybel/itaybel.github.io/content/posts/Synology BC500 RCE/index.md

 ![login](image.png)

-Logging in, shows the camera version:
+Logging in, we can see the cameras version

 ![version](image-1.png)